Kytabyte/go2-generic-containers/README.md

 Since the [go2go-playground](https://go2goplay.golang.org/) is the only way to write go-generic-style code, writing everything in the same package will be much easier to merge them into a single file and do testing there.
 The package structure is subject to change after the generic feature is released.

+### Format

+`go fmt` is not available at this time, as the generic syntax will be recognized as syntax error.
+The code format will be articulated after the geenric feature is released.